e-c-k-e-r/vall-e/docs/models.md

 The beauty of a transformer, I feel, is that you can easily define any task at it, and it should follow through with it very well.

-The inputs are sequenced in a way that the given task requires automatically, and the outputs are handled as per the class that extends the base model.
+The inputs are automatically sequenced in a way that a given task requires, and the outputs are handled as per the class that extends the base model.

 While the original paper called for a separate AR model and a NAR model, and by treating the AR and the NAR as unique tasks, you can actually train a unified model (`AR+NAR`) for effectively free, as the internal states of the two should overlap quite a lot.
+* Additionally, you can even train a `NAR-len` model on top of an existing model.

 ## The AR (Autoregressive) Model